 As I said in part 1, we sold my Volvo and it hurt.
 What I didn’t say was that we sold our xTerra too!
 But, we sold it to Matt’s best friend Stephen and well, you have to know Stephen.
 He’s awesome and selling it to him was like entrusting someone with your favorite pet.
 We know the adventures will live on even though we’re not there and that’s very comforting.
 It also helped to bump up our savings account for living within our budget on the island.

 I know I keep saying “the island”.
-Well, Saint Kitts is a small (meaning you can stand in the middle and see both sides) island in the Eastern Caribbean.
+Well, Saint Kitts is a small (meaning you can stand in the middle and see both sides) island in the Eastern Caribbean and is part of the Federation of Saint Christopher and Nevis.
 Here’s a little more info to help you picture it:

 As we get out and explore I’ll post pictures and give everyone our take on island life.
 By the way…we still haven’t received our shipping container with everything we shipped!